-Gambling is also a hidden addiction.
+Gambling is also a hidden addiction, and learning how to beat it can be incredibly difficult.
 It manifests no physical symptoms, plus it can be done in private.
 Internet gambling generates roughly $30 billion in revenue each year, according to the National Center for Responsible Gambling (NCRG).

-That same poll confirmed that gambling is a source of problems in roughly 10 percent of low income families — and it’s typically not until the financial repercussions catch up with the gambler that the problems are identified.
+Gambling results in worse outcomes for poorer families, according to research published in BioMed Central — and it’s typically not until the financial repercussions catch up with the gambler that the problems are identified.

 “Some have lost what is a fortune to them, so it’s not necessarily a specific dollar amount,” Conroy says.

 To pay for it, “they may cash in life insurance policies, retirement accounts, close bank accounts, or take payday or other loans.”

 My own mother’s gambling habit lasted 15 years before she sought help, and the addiction cost her upward of $50,000.
 She failed to recognize that she needed help until she lost her home and declared bankruptcy.
 Ten years later, she’s still recovering.

 Bottom Line on Beating a Gambling Addiction

 As her child, I am always conscious of how easy it is to fall into the same traps.
 I avoid casinos, lottery tickets, and sports betting.
 I also stay away from heavy drinking, smoking, and other potential addictions with the thought that I could develop problems similar to my mother’s.